Bira/octopus-carnival/_posts/2023-01-01-frost-witches.md

 The Tigerclaw barbarians who also live in the Winterbole forest have been burned by this enough times that they now attempt to kill any Frost Witches they meet on sight.
-The Witches are wary around their territory but don't take them seriously as an existential threat.
+The Witches are wary around their territory but don't consider them a serious threat.
 They maintain much better relations with the Winterbole treants, and are engaging on a subtle campaign of manipulation against the dragon Bitterstrike, intending to eventually convert her to the worship of Cryonax.

 ## The Numbers

 We start off with stats for the Cauldron, which will be relevant to any battle that happens inside Cold Camp.
 It's 6 feet in diameter, so you could say it's Large.
-As an artifact, it's an indestructible terrain feature, and it emits an aura of **Icy Flames** (2) that deals cold damage to any enemy of the Witches who ends their turn inside.
+Rules-wise it counts as an indestructible terrain feature, emitting an aura of **Icy Flames** (2) that deals cold damage to any enemy of the Witches who ends their turn inside.
 It also turns the terrain inside the whole of Cold Camp into **Frozen Ground**, which is difficult terrain for anyone without Ice